 This association between language repertoire and language policy repertoire is of special import given the fact that language repertoire is closely associated with ethnic environment.
-On the basis of what has been found we must expect that, on an important selection of language-policy issues, those who live amidst members of the other language group are more likely to agree with policies benefiting that group than are those living in comparatively segregated environments, since those surrounded by members of the other language group are more likely to have high competence in the other language.
+On the basis of what has been found we must expect that, on an important selection of language-policy issues, those who live amidst members of the other language group are more likely to agree with policies benefitting that group than are those living in comparatively segregated environments, since those surrounded by members of the other language group are more likely to have high competence in the other language.
 This expectation is confirmed by the data.

-If we compare responses in polling districts where one-fourth or less of the names on the electoral lists were French with responses in districts where three-fourths or more of the names were French, we see that for almost every policy a larger proportion of the English speakers favored a pro-French policy in the high-French districts than in the low-French districts.
-Likewise, French-speaking respondents favored pro-English policies more frequently in high-English districts.
-The differences are, as one would expect, especially strong for the dissensual policies, such as (for English speakers) whether French Canadians should have a right to service in Frence in public accommodations.
+In places where most of the registered voters had French names, a larger proportion of the English speakers responding to the adult survey favored almost every policy of concession to French than in places where there were few French-named voters.
+Likewise, French-speaking respondents favored pro-English policies more frequently in districts having fewer French Canadians.
+The differences are, as one would expect, especially strong for the dissensual policies, such as (for English speakers) whether French Canadians should have a right to service in French in privately owned service establishments.